zapsters/sporeganizer/README.md

 I welcome contributions to Sporeganizer!
 Feel free to fork the repository, create a pull request, or open issues to suggest new features or report bugs.

-> Mushroom artwork was created by [Mushollow](https://www.instagram.com/mushollow).

 ## Want to support me?

-As a college student independently creating and hosting free, accessible web experiences like Sporeganizer, I fund everything out of pocket—your support helps make these projects possible.
+As a college student independently creating and hosting free, accessible web tools & experiences like Sporeganizer, I fund everything out of pocket—your support helps make these projects possible.
 Support me by [buying me a coffee](https://buymeacoffee.com/erinballinger). :3

 Thank you for taking the time to check out my projects — your support truly means the world to me.